YOUTH Leader Unity

 application

-- Please read this PDF booklet on HOW to lead a youth unity network, from which the above points come — go to Godtalk.nz/unity
+- A ‘How-To Booklet’: Godtalk.nz created a PDF booklet on HOW to lead a youth unity network.
+Check it out here — Godtalk.nz/unity

-- The “lead and feed’ fund gives you MONEY, to help you gather and feed local youth leaders in a private location (home or church lounge).
+- The ‘lead and feed’ fund: This fund gives you MONEY, to help you gather and feed local youth leaders in a specifically private location (home or church lounge).
 Find out more here.